-Most of the main competing theories share the same idea: déjà vu occurs when areas of brain the (such as the temporal lobe) feed the mind's frontal regions signals that an experience is repeating itself.
-After this, the frontal decisionmaking areas of the brain effectivelv check to see whether or not this signal is consistent with what is possible.
+Most of the main competing theories share the same idea: déjà vu occurs when areas of brain (such as temporal lobe) feed the mind's frontal regions signals that an experience is repeating itself.
+After this, the frontal decisionmaking areas of the brain effectivelv check to whether or not this signal is consistent with what possible.
 It will ask 'Have I been here before?', and if you have been in that place before, you may try harder to retrieve more memories.
 If not, a déjà vu realisation can occur.